Unstoppable. Sean Scully & The Art of Everything

-Unstoppable screened on BBC 2 at 9pm on 6 April 2019, marking the return of the BBC's Arena.
+Unstoppable screened on BBC 2 at 9:00 p.m. on 6 April 2019, marking the return of the BBC's Arena.

 Critical reception

-Chris Bennion in The Times on 6 April 2019 described the film as "excellent" and said that "Scully is an absolute knockout of a documentary subject, always ready with a quotable line or a self-mythologising story.
+In The Times on 6 April 2019, Chris Bennion described the film as "excellent" and said that "Scully is an absolute knockout of a documentary subject, always ready with a quotable line or a self-mythologising story.
 You might not know much about abstract art, but you'll like Scully".